All Episodes

 So when he's missing in action, I go, where the heck is Blair?

-No, you said No, that's not the language you used at all.
+No, that's not the language you used at all.

 That's a big old white lie.

-Big white light.
+Big white lie.

 But Blair was missing in action when we needed him, and you go to cover for him.

-Like, for example, I'll say I'll give you another example of your white lies.
+Like, for example, I'll say, I'll give you another example of your white lies.

 This is wonderful.